HackYourFuture/Assignments/1-JavaScript/Week3/README.md

 2. Complete the function named `addToShoppingCart` as follows:

-   - It should take one argument: a grocery item (string)
+   - It should take one parameter: a grocery item (string)
    - It should add the grocery item to `shoppingCart`.
 If the number of items is more than three remove the first one in the array.
    - It should return a string "You bought _\<list-of-items>_!", where _\<list-of-items>_ is a comma-separated list of items from the shopping cart array.